FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0009-extendedSketchReferences/README.md

 ---

 ## Motivation
-- **Design limitation**: multibody modeling expects that bodies can freely reference geometry within a part; the current model hampers this.

-Multibody modeling workflows expect that features in one Body can reference geometry defined in another Body of the same project.
+- **Design limitation**: Multibody modeling workflows expect that features in one Body can reference geometry defined in another Body of the same project.
 Historically, this was restricted, forcing users toward patterns resembling multi-Part assemblies and manual proxy objects.
 The change proposed here lifts those restrictions for sketches (External Geometry and Attachment Support), thereby enabling more natural design intent propagation across Bodies and, **optionally**, across Parts within the same document.

 ## Specification

 ### Scope of references

-- **Within a Part (cross-Body)**: A sketch may reference External Geometry from, or attach to faces/edges/planes of, features living in other Bodies in the same Part.
+- **Across Bodies and Parts (same document)**: A sketch may reference External Geometry from, or attach to faces/edges/planes of, features living in other Bodies or other Parts.
-- **Across Parts (same document)**: The same sketch references are also permitted between Bodies that reside in *different* Parts within the same document.
 - **Across documents**: Out of scope; unchanged from upstream.

 ### Expected Results